future-skill/future-skill.github.io/docs/create_an_exercise/Skeletons.md

 To call solutions in parallel the `context.parallel` object should be used instead of the `solution` objects.

-The results of a parallel call is a dictionary with `solution` indices as kets and the `solution` results as value.
+The results of a parallel call is a dictionary with `solution` indices as keys and the `solution` results as value.
 There is no need to catch `SolutionException` when making parallel calls.
 Only `solutions` that lived before making the call are included in the dictionary.
 The solution result is either the return value from the player's code, or a `SolutionException` if the player's code crashed, therefore it is necessary to make an `isinstance` check on the result if the return value is used.